-This page provides complete information about all the magazines that cover S-scale solely or routinely, both current and old, in alphabetical order.
+This page provides complete information about all the magazines that cover S-scale solely, routinely, or occasionally, in alphabetical order.
 We have separated the currently-active listing from the old listings.
 The old listings are still very useful, and you may be able to find them in your local library or on the secondary market.
 You may also wish to visit the NASG's Mobley Library page as that contains information about magazine indexes and how NASG members might be able to get copies of articles.

 Kalmbach Publishing publishes this monthly magazine.
 It was started in 1988 and still continuing today.
 Its target audience is the toy train enthusiast, and so it occasionally has S articles in it.